jullienl/jullienl.github.io/_posts/2024-11-14-PowerShell-library-for-HPE-GreenLake..md

 2. **Multi-Factor Authentication (MFA)**:

-    The library supports MFA using **Google Authenticator** or **Okta Verify**.
-Ensure the relevant app is installed and linked to your account before proceeding.
+    The library supports Multi-Factor Authentication (MFA) using **Google Authenticator** or **Okta Verify**.
+Before proceeding, ensure the appropriate app is installed on your device and linked to your account.
+For detailed guidance on setting up and using MFA with HPE GreenLake, refer to the [Multifactor Authentication Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-61890E9B-F692-43F5-8229-0824797897D6.html#ariaid-title1).

     - For accounts with **Google Authenticator**, you will be prompted to enter the verification code.